This task is part of project07 which is due at 23:00 EDT on 2025-10-28.

 ]

-examples provide more
+These findWords examples provide more

-demonstrations of how findWords
+demonstrations of how findWords must work.

 Notes:

-To find vertical matches, you can simply apply findHorizontal
+To find vertical matches, you can simply apply findHorizontal to

 columns instead of rows.
-Use the getColumns
+Use the getColumns function you wrote

 earlier to get the columns.
-Your code must call getColumns
+Your code must call getColumns at

 least once and

-must call findHorizontal
+must call findHorizontal at least

 twice.

-result really means you found a vertical word
+getColumns result really means you found a vertical word

 in column 1 of the actual puzzle.If you order your loops correctly, no extra code is necessary to achieve correct ordering of the final result list.

-and the other wordSearch functions
+You can test findWords and the other wordSearch functions

-by running the file test_wordSearch.py
+by running the file test_wordSearch.py.

 The starter code includes a function wordPuzzle.generatePuzzle